Game connectivity and adaptive dynamics in many-action games

 \section{Abstract}

 We study the typical structure of games in terms of their connectivity properties.
-A game is said to be `connected' if it has a pure Nash equilibrium and the property that there is a best-response path from every action profile which is not a pure Nash equilibrium to every pure Nash equilibrium, and it is generic if it has no indifferences.
+A game is `connected' if it has a pure Nash equilibrium and there is a best-response path from every action profile which is not a pure Nash equilibrium to every pure Nash equilibrium; a game is generic if it has no indifferences.
 In previous work we showed that, among all $n$-player $k$-action generic games that admit a pure Nash equilibrium, the fraction that are connected tends to $1$ as $n$ gets sufficiently large relative to $k$.
-The present paper considers the large-$k$ regime, which behaves differently: we show that the connected fraction tends to $1-\zeta_n$ as $k$ gets large, where $\zeta_n>0$.
-In other words, a constant fraction of many-action games are \emph{not} connected.
-However, $\zeta_n$ is small and tends to $0$ rapidly with $n$, so as $n$ increases all but a vanishingly small fraction of many-player-many-action games are connected.
-Since connectedness is conducive to equilibrium convergence we obtain, by implication, that there is a simple adaptive dynamic that is guaranteed to lead to a pure Nash equilibrium in all but a vanishingly small fraction of generic games that have one.
-Our results are based on new probabilistic and combinatorial arguments which allow us to address the large-$k$ regime that the approach used in our previous work could not tackle.
-We thus complement our previous work to provide a more complete picture of game connectivity across different regimes.
+Here, we consider the large-$k$ regime, which behaves differently: we show that the connected fraction tends to $1-\zeta_n$ as $k$ gets large, where $\zeta_n>0$ is an explicit constant.
+Thus, a constant fraction of many-action games are \emph{not} connected.
+However, for $n\geq3$, $\zeta_n$ is small and tends to $0$ rapidly with $n$, so as $n$ increases all but a vanishingly small fraction of many-player-many-action games are connected.
+Since connectedness is conducive to equilibrium convergence, we find a simple adaptive dynamic that is guaranteed to converge to a pure Nash equilibrium in all but a vanishingly small fraction of generic games that have one.
+We rely on new probabilistic and combinatorial arguments to tackle the large-$k$ regime.

 \blfootnote{\emph{Email}: \textsf{tom.johnston@bristol.ac.uk, \{savery,scott\}@maths.ox.ac.uk, bassel.tarbush@economics.ox.ac.uk}} \blfootnote{\emph{Keywords}: game connectivity, adaptive dynamics, best-response graphs, probabilistic combinatorics}